Organisation for Women in Science for the Developing World (OWSD) Early Career Fellowship 2022 (up to $50,000)

 - The institution where the research project will be carried out must be in one of the listed STLCs.

-- Applicants must provide evidence that they will receive a salary from their university/research institute for the duration of the two-year fellowship.
+- Applicants must provide evidence that they will receive a salary from their university/research institute for the duration of the three-year fellowship.

 - Agricultural Sciences